mateuszkowalke/.dotfiles/readme.md

 sudo apt update && sudo apt upgrade -y
 ```

-Preferred method for proceeding is to install git and clone this repo (best to setup ssh keys first - otherwise notes won't be copied).
+Preferred method for proceeding is:
+ - install git and clone this repo,
-For setting up keys utilise `ssh_init.sh` script - this creates keys automatically managed by ssh-agent.
+ - create ssh keys using `ssh_init.sh` script (keys are managed by ssh-agent then),
+ - add keys to github,
+ - remove and clone this repo again using ssh.

+* if not setting up ssh keys, either comment out cloning of 'Notes' repo or do it using https.

 Then run after_install scripts in order, provide required input when prompted and relogin after each step (on VMs it might be required to restart the machine between each step).
 Important: allow non-root users for wireshark to capture packets upon installation - if you forget to do this run `sudo dpkg-reconfigure wireshark-common` to reconfigure it after installation is complete.